taraletti/EnRecipes/CONTRIBUTING.md

 # How to contribute

-:+1::tada: First off, thanks for taking the time to contribute! :+1::tada:
+:tada: First off, thanks for taking the time to contribute!

 Here are some important resources: